-Still, there were differences in Nazi documentation of Jewish transports.
+The Nazis were not always consistent in their documentation of the Jewish transports.
 In Poland, the Nazis did not list the names of individual deportees on a transport.
-This practice was in direct contrast to how the Nazis in some Western European occupied countries, such as France and the Netherlands, where Jewish individuals were listed by name.
+This practice was in direct contrast to Nazi operations in some Western European occupied countries, such as France and the Netherlands.
+Many transports from Western Europe listed Jewish individuals by name.
 Regardless, the monetary result was actually the same; since the SS was charged one-way fares for every Jew transported, and round-trip fares for the guards, the Nazis had to make exact calculations of passengers, even in Poland.
-Despite the extra time it might seemingly require to maintain close tabs on the numbers, the Nazi transportation system grew in its efficiency over time.
-At his trial in Jerusalem in 1961, Adolf Eichmann himself called the whole Nazi transportation process a “science in itself.”
+Despite the time it required to keep close tabs on the numbers, the Nazi transportation system grew in its efficiency over time.
+At his trial in Jerusalem in 1961, Adolf Eichmann called the whole Nazi transportation process a “science in itself.”

 What we know about the transports to the Operation Reinhard camps?